From The Broken Tusk by Uma Krishnaswami (Atlanta, GA: August House Publishers Inc.). Used by permission of the publishers.

 "One merchant (tambourine) in town stabbed another," said one, "and all for a bag of grain."

-"I heard of a woman (tambourine) who sold her last goat to buy some flour.
-On her way home she was attacked by robbers, and the flour was stolen," said another.
+"I heard of someone (tambourine) who sold their last goat to buy some flour.
+On they way home they were attacked by robbers, and the flour was stolen," said another.

 "Saddest of all, Lord Buddha," said a third, "are the stories of children (triangle) dying of hunger on the poor side of town, because the wealthy have hoarded all the grain and milk and sugar."

 "Call all the people together," said the Buddha (drum).
 "Let us see what we can do to help." (all instruments)